 Avon and the Avon Foundation for Women have contributed nearly $60 million globally to support these goals, which includes nearly $40 million dedicated to U.S. programs.
 In 2015 alone, the Avon Foundation’s Speak Out program funded 86 grants aimed at ending domestic violence or supporting survivors in 26 states and Puerto Rico, totaling $2.8 million.

-The Avon Foundation currently funds domestic violence programs in four core areas:
+The Avon Foundation currently funds domestic violence programs in three core areas:

-This Avon-signature program supports domestic violence agencies across the U.S. and Puerto Rico with small general operating grants for direct-service and life-saving support programs in communities and regions where Avon has business locations.
+Avon Location and Area Sales Domestic Violence Grants currently funds domestic violence agencies providing critical support across the U.S. in communities and regions where Avon has business locations.
 The Avon Foundation awarded 32 grants totaling $500,000 in 2016.